 Your track record may be important to some funders or investors, but potential may also be significant.
-That’s why an Angel InvestorLink opens in a new window could be an option.
+That’s why an Angel InvestorLink opens in a new windowLink opens in a new window could be an option.

 Angels invest their own money into a business in exchange for a minority stake.

 They tend to be entrepreneurs themselves so should be able to spot opportunities for you.
 They take pride in helping your business become a validated, profitable entity.